invisibleXML/ixml/misc/pragmas.md

   occurrence before, after, or between `alt` elements within a `rule` parallel to occurrence before, after, or between `rule` elements within the `ixml` element.

-* Require pragmas occurring outside rules to be followed by a full stop, so that pragmas can occur both before the mark on a left-hand side and between rules?

 ## Decisions to be made by the group